Fundamental limitations on the device-independent quantum conference key agreement

-Let $\omega(\rho, \mc{M})$ denotes the violation of the given multipartite Bell-type inequality $\mc{B}$ by state $\rho$ when the measurement settings are given by $\mc{M}$.
-We note that by multipartite Bell-type inequality, we mean any inequality derived using locally-realistic hidden variable (LRHV) theories~(e.g.,~\cite{Mer90,Ard92,BK93,SS02,ZB02,WW02,YCLO12,HSD15,Luo21}) such that any violation of a given inequality by a density operator implies the non-existence of respective LRHV model for the given density operator.
+Let $\omega(\rho, \mc{M})$ denote the violation of the given multipartite Bell-type inequality $\mc{B}$ by state $\rho$ when the measurement settings are given by $\mc{M}$.
+We note that by multipartite Bell-type inequality we mean any inequality derived using locally realistic hidden variable (LRHV) theories~see, e.g.,~\cite{Mer90,Ard92,BK93,SS02,ZB02,WW02,YCLO12,HSD15,Luo21}) such that any violation of a given inequality by a density operator implies the non-existence of an LRHV model for the device represented by this state and some measurements.
 There are families of Bell-type inequalities directly based on the joint probability distribution of local measurements that get violated by all pure multipartite (genuinely) entangled states~\cite{YCLO12,HSD15}.
 On the other hand, there are Bell-type inequalities based on correlation functions of local measurements for which some families of pure multipartite (genuinely) entangled states satisfy the inequalities~\cite{ZBLW02}.